TonyH0401/power-platform-js-saga-testing-caladan-housing-js-script/README.md

 - Client-side reference: https://learn.microsoft.com/en-us/power-apps/developer/model-driven-apps/clientapi/reference.

-  - There are multiple instances where there 2 functions that perform the same operations such as `formContext.getControl()` and `formContext.ui.contols.get()`, so watch out
+  - There are multiple instances where there 2 functions that perform the same operations such as `formContext.getControl()` and `formContext.ui.controls.get()`, so watch out
   - There are some functions that can get the attributes from the controls and the controls from the attributes.

 - The first thing you want to do is to get the record GUID.
 The simplest and most modern method to get the record GUID: https://learn.microsoft.com/en-us/power-apps/developer/model-driven-apps/clientapi/reference/formcontext-data-entity/getid.